Brenda Towell, MD

 Head of the Episcopal Deanery of Yuscaran, Honduran Spiritual Advisor, Coordinator of Programs

 Reverendo Dagoberto has many churches under his direction.
-He works very closely with Honduras Good Works on all our programs there: medical mission, education, vitamin program, church construction, and microfinance.
+He works very closely with Honduras Good Works on all our programs there: medical mission, education, vitamin program, and church construction.
 Reverendo Dagaoberto is truly the spiritual leader for his followers in all the villages where we work, preaching the Gospel and exhorting the youth to get an education and avoid the pitfalls of early pregnancy, drinking, crime, drugs.
 Reverendo Dagoberto makes it possible for our organization to do its good works.